 This philosophy is realized through the optimization of artistic and cultural activities as well as various attractions on open stages, allowing visitors the opportunity to witness live artistic and cultural performances and become a part of the culture themselves.

 “This is what we present.
-Hopefully, we can continueits maintenance, not just the construction,” he said.
+Hopefully, we can continue its maintenance, not just the construction,” he said.

 The revitalization project of the new face of TMII, which began in January 2022, was carried out through collaboration between the Ministry of State Secretariat, the Ministry of Public Works and Public Housing, and the Ministry of State-Owned Enterprises.